Jump to the content

 Project evaluation

-The evaluation shows that young unaccompanied refugees in Germany find themselves in a volatile child and youth welfare system characterized by numerous challenges.
-Structural deficits, political and societal discourse, tightening of legislation, cost pressure, and a shortage of skilled workers negatively impact their situation and participation.
+The evaluation shows that young, unaccompanied refugees in Germany find themselves in a child and youth welfare system characterized by numerous challenges.
+Political and societal discourse, tightening of laws, structural deficits, cost pressure, and a shortage of skilled workers negatively impact their situation and participation.

-Complex issues and changes in asylum and residence law pose particular challenges for those working with young refugees.
-The need for training, particularly in legal, gender-specific, and anti-racism skills, is high.
-The professionals reached benefit greatly from the training, consultations, and networking offered by the project.
+Particularly complex issues and changes in asylum and residence law pose major challenges for practitioners.
+The need for training, particularly in legal, gender-sensitive, and anti-racism skills, is high.
+The professionals reached benefit greatly from the training, consultations, and networking opportunities offered within the project.

 Download report